-Catheter ablation , also called radiofrequency or pulmonary vein ablation, isn’t surgery, and it’s the least invasive option.
+Catheter ablation , also called radiofrequency or pulmonary vein ablation, isn’t surgery, and it’s a less invasive ablation option.
 Your doctor puts a thin, flexible tube into a blood vessel in your leg or neck.
-Then she guides it to your heart.
-When it reaches the area that’s causing the arrhythmia, it sends out electrical signals that destroys those cells.
+Then they guide it to your heart.
+When it reaches the area that’s causing the arrhythmia, it sends out electrical signals that destroy those cells.
 The treated tissue helps get your heartbeat regular again.

 There are two main types of catheter ablation: